 "We sell an omnichannel experience to our clients, and we help our clients communicate with their consumers in a variety of mediums, so we need to be able to do that for our people.
 We need to stay connected."

 The strategy's first pillar was to increase collaboration and innovation across teams.
 Dentsu Canada is a combination of 15 different agencies focused on varying categories and brands.
 The Toronto agencies were moved to a new, beautiful, shared space, designed to create networking collisions organically.
-Paired with the new office was Ten Thousand Coffees.
+Paired with the new office was 10KC.
 The platform was a catch-all to provide intentional introductions to employees in Toronto and across Canada based on their individual goals and interests.

 The strategy's second objective was to improve employee retention.
 By getting employees to move into at least one more role within the organization before considering an external opportunity, Dentsu could significantly increase retention.